serhiishtokal/RedditReverseProxy/README.md

 # RedditReverseProxy
-a "proxy" that will return the modified text of reddit.com
+a reverse "proxy" that returns the modified text of reddit.com